Kaelon Fox: FC Tucson

 On February 26, 2021, Fox returned to the United States, joining USL League One side FC Tucson.
 He made his debut for the club on May 1, 2021, starting in a 3–1 loss to South Georgia Tormenta.

 Lexington SC

 On January 9, 2023, Fox was announced as the first-ever signing for USL League One club Lexington SC.
+He was released by Lexington following their 2024 season.
+Fox announced his retirement from soccer via his personal Twitter account on February 3, 2025.